 The library displays this photograph of Andrew Carnegie, who of course helped fund the place.
 The Glasgow Herald had this to say about the event (September 18, 1907): The constant and variegated demands upon the time of Mr Carnegie, in the capacity of master mason armed with a silver mallet, warder of gold keys which open treasure houses of knowledge, and youngest burgess, limited his opportunities for oratory yesterday... but...
 Mr Carnegie found time to deliver two brief addresses, each of them hingeing upon the topic which lies nearest his heart, and at the same time very close to his pocket...."
 Presumably that means he liked libraries and will willing to cough up to build them.

-Turns out, Carnegie gave 100,000 pounds in 1901 for 14 Glasgow Libraries.
+Carnegie gave 100,000 pounds in 1901 for 14 Glasgow Libraries.
 Half were designed by one architect, James Rhind.
 This is one of them, the Woodside Library, opened in 1906 just shy of a mile north of the much bigger Mitchell.
-Andrew Stuart, in North Glasgow, 1998, writes that the Woodside was threatened with closure, but it seems to have beaten the odds.
+Andrew Stuart, in North Glasgow, 1998, writes that the Woodside was threatened with closure, but it seems to have survived.

 Literally a block from the Woodside Library, the Great Western Road begins.
 It was laid out in the mid-nineteenth century to Loch Lomond.
 The first couple of miles are dead straight and lined with "terraces," that is, row houses.
 Most of the terraces have been broken up into apartments.
 Some, like this one, the imaginatively named Buckingham Terrace, include hotels.